 1. Congolese Fumbwa Recipe

-Congolese Fumbwa is a staple in Congolese food, known for its rich flavors and nutritious ingredients.
+Congolese Fumbwa is a staple in Congolese recipes, known for its rich flavors and nutritious ingredients.
 This African dish is made with fumbwa, also called wild spinach or cassava leaves, which are finely chopped and simmered in a flavorful broth.
 It is a common component of traditional African recipes from the Democratic Republic of the Congo, highlighting the importance of leafy greens in African food recipes.

 2. Congolese Liboke Recipe

 Congolese Liboke is a well-loved dish in African cooking, featuring fish or meat wrapped in banana leaves and slowly cooked over hot coals or steamed.
 This preparation technique locks in moisture, allowing the flavors to infuse deeply into the protein.
 The banana leaves impart a subtle earthy aroma, adding to the overall richness of the dish.
-This traditional African recipe is widely enjoyed in the Democratic Republic of the Congo and across Central Africa.
+This traditional Congolese recipes is widely enjoyed in the Democratic Republic of the Congo and across Central Africa.

 3. Congolese Makayabu Recipe